Musashino (train)

 The Musashino (むさしの) is an all-stations train service in Japan operated by the East Japan Railway Company (JR East) in Tokyo between Hachiōji on the Chuo Line or Fuchū-Hommachi on the Musashino Line and Ōmiya in Saitama Prefecture.
 It avoids passengers having to change trains at Minami-Urawa or Musashi-Urawa to access the western portion of the Musashino line to/from Ōmiya.
 This train only operates a few services in the morning and evening peaks each day.
 Shimōsa is a similar service linking Ōmiya and the eastern side of the Musashino Line.
 The trains terminate at Fuchū-Hommachi, Ōmiya and Hachiōji.
 The trains from Hachiōji travel on the Chuo Line.
 After Kunitachi station, trains will go through a cargo branch.
 After stopping at Shin-Kodaira, the train uses the Musashino Line.
 After Kita-Asaka station, the train goes by special freight non-stop tracks.
-After passing Nishi-Urawa station, the train turns to Ōmiya arriving trucks.
+After passing Nishi-Urawa station, the train turns to Ōmiya arriving tracks.
 Trains usually stop on Platforms 3 and 4 at Ōmiya station.